 How much is a couples massage compared to an online couples massage class?

-Our last couple’s massage was $290 and the online Melt massage course is $299 for lifetime access.
+Our last couple’s massage was $290 and the online Melt massage course is $149 for annual access.
 That’s a great value considering our local masseuse offers in-person couples massage workshops for $390.

 Obviously, giving your partner a massage is pretty accessible whenever you’re with them.
 It definitely doesn’t need to be reserved for a special date night.

 Instead, it could be scheduled weekly before bed or a spontaneous foot massage on the couch while watching TV.